-Mr Ong has more than 10 years of experience in the crane industry.
+Mr Ong has more than 15 years of experience in the crane industry.
 From 2002 to 2004, he was a manager at Hiap Tong Crane and was responsible for its accounts and payroll.
 In 2005, he joined Kim Eng Securities Pte Ltd as a dealer involved in retail and institutional dealing.
-In mid-2007, Mr Ong returned to Hiap Tong Crane as a Director in charge of corporate finance and the operations of the company.
+In mid-2007, Mr Ong returned to Hiap Tong Crane as a director in charge of corporate finance and the operations of the company.

-Mr Ong, son of Mr Ong Teck Meng, the Executive Chairman and Chief Executive Officer of the Company, graduated from the National University of Singapore in 2002 with a Bachelor of Arts degree, majoring in Economics and Statistics, was appointed to the Board on 8 January 2008 and was last re-elected as a Director on 23 July 2015.
-He was redesignated to be a Non-Executive Director with effect from 1 October 2015.
+Mr Ong, son of Mr Ong Teck Meng, the Executive Chairman and Chief Executive Officer of the Company, graduated from the National University of Singapore in 2002 with a Bachelor of Arts degree, majoring in Economics and Statistics, and was appointed to the Board on 8 January 2008 and was last reelected as a Director on 23 July 2015.